 System administrators remotely control Chromebooks, thanks to Chrome Enterprise licences.
 You can manage them in the Google Admin console to protect both user accounts and a fleet of laptops in one place.
 If the device is stolen or lost outside of the office, the administrator can immediately take action to protect the data stored on it.
-The first step in this situation is to log out the user and wipe the device’s disk and restore factory settings if any company files are stored locally.
+The first step in this situation is to log out the user.
+The admin can also wipe the device’s disk and restore factory settings if any company files are stored locally.

-Another vital piece of equipment that ensures data security is a physical two-step verification key.
+A physical two-step verification key is another vital piece of equipment that ensures data security during hybrid or remote work.
 These devices look like flash drives, but they don’t store any data except a digital ID.
 Logging into a Google account on a new device requires inserting the security key into a USB port.
-Google immediately checks it the device ID matches the one assigned to the account, and only then the user gets access to the company’s data.
+Google immediately checks if the device ID matches the one assigned to the account, and only then can the user access the company’s data.
 And it’s not limited to Google services; a single key can provide an identity for logging into many different online business platforms.

 Evernote – an application that (just like Google Keep) allows to create notes and display them on any device.
-Using a special Evernote add-on for Gmail, you can connect the application to Google Workspace.
+You can connect the application to Google Workspace using a special Evernote add-on for Gmail.
 Transfer emails or selected fragments from Gmail to Evernote and then use them to create notes or task lists.